sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     "Yes" if the animal has been reserved AnimalIsVaccinated
-    "Yes" if the animal has at least one vaccination given and no vaccinations due before today that have not been given
+    "Yes" if the animal has at least one vaccination given and no vaccinations due before today that have not been given OutcomeDate
+    If the animal has left the care of the shelter, the date it left OutcomeType
+    How the animal left the shelter (can be a movement type or deceased reason if the animal died)

 Vaccination Keys
 ----------------